saini-nikhil/MealMaster/README.md

 ```

 ## Video Walkthrough of the project
-Attach a very short video walkthrough of all of the features [https://www.youtube.com/watch?v=W6VqDtofj-k]
+A short video walkthrough of all of the features [https://www.youtube.com/watch?v=W6VqDtofj-k]

 ## Features